Skip to main content

 • Study Service : handles study (survey, response, participants)

-• Messaging Service : manages messages (email)
+• Messaging Service : handles messages (email)

-Multi tenant organization and instances
+Multi-tenant organization and instances

-Databases are organized to allow multi-tenant organization.
+Databases are organised to allow multi-tenant feature.

 2 levels are used: